akihikodaki/dts/test_plans/runtime_vf_queue_number_maxinum_test_plan.rst

     The datasheet xl710-10-40-controller-datasheet2017.pdf described in page 10:
     "The 710 series supports up to 1536 LQPs that can be assigned to PFs or VFs as needed".

-    For four ports Fortville NIC, each port has 384 queues, the total queues number is 384 * 4 = 1536.
+    For four ports Intel® Ethernet 700 Series NIC, each port has 384 queues, the total queues number is 384 * 4 = 1536.
-    For two ports Fortville NIC, each port has 768 queues, the total queues number is 768 * 2 = 1536.
+    For two ports Intel® Ethernet 700 Series NIC, each port has 768 queues, the total queues number is 768 * 2 = 1536.

 - Queues PF used